aaassseee/screen_brightness/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Asking question about your difficulties
+about: Ask a question about your difficulties
 title: "[q]"
 labels: question
 assignees: aaassseee